gandalf15/analogy_for_robot_object_manipulation/README.md

 # Analogy
 System for research of analogy in robot object manipulation.
-For simplification, it is using axial aligned bounding boxes.
+For simplification, it is using axis-aligned bounding boxes.

 - Design a scene in [Microsoft 3D builder](https://www.microsoft.com/en-gb/p/3d-builder/9wzdncrfj3t6?activetab=pivot:overviewtab)
 - Teach the system what are the ideal manipulation points and force vectors for specific tasks.